 Maria Montessori realised that by developing to the fullest potential each sense, we could then introduce their interactions with another and their co-ordination. sub-consciously for example, the child becomes aware of dimension and absorbs the basis of decimal system.

 The sensorial materials bring about a development where the child can compare, distinguish and discriminate, where he can work with one or more of the exercises together in smooth motorisation and mental conception.

 - Children in the ECCE (government scheme) are Free for 38 Weeks (182 days) for 2 years, Born between: (01/01/2018 – 31/12/2019)

 - An Optional Fee of €100 is payable for 10 minutes flexibility in drop off time.
 Pick up Must be prompt.

-- A Refundable Registration Fee of €100 is payable at time of registration (refunded at the end of October for children registered for September entry).
+- A Refundable Registration Fee of €100 is payable at time of registration (refund at the end of October proving the child avails of pre-school place ).

 - One month’s notice must be given if you wish to withdraw your child from the school.

 - Application for government subsidy can be applied for from the “National Childcare Scheme” online at www.ncs.gov.ie/apply using your verified MyGovID.

 - The Term fee or Monthly fee is payable in full at the beginning of each term month.
 There are no rebates of fee.